belledon/singularity_tutorial/README.md

 Now back to the difference between **VMs** and **containers**.
 A **VM** essentially replicates all three layers, hence the *virtual*.
 The benifit of this is that the **VM** need not worry about the particulars of the host's kernel.
 This is useful when trying do perform some cross-platform computing (say ubuntu on windows).
 However, there is a major drawback: virtualization of all three layers significantly taxes your host.
 You can imagine this would not be optimal on a cluster, were you could have an army of **VMs** eating up resources.

 Containers do not have this amount of overhead (or why would we be using one?).
 They do so by merely extending the File System by bypassing the OS and talking to the kernel directly.
 However, to do this, it must assume that the host is using a particular kernel.
 Thus most containers rely on a linux kernel (because thats what cool kids use).
-So really most containers allow you to have any particular flavor of linux on another flavor of linux for minimal cost.
+So really most containers allow you to have any particular flavor of linux on another flavor of linux for minimal cost (like those strange people who like pinapple on their pizza).

 > Don't drink too much koolaid:
 >  You have to have an extra setup of you want to either run Singularity on a non-Linux machine (including Mac).
-This requires
+This requires a **VM**.

 Enter the new kid: Singularity
 Why is it special?
-Their website does a better job of explaining it than I do but you're obviously lazy by coming here so...
+Their website does a better job of explaining it than I do but you're obviously not one for reading manuals.

 1. Singulary prevents escalation